 One of the most popular firearm products in California are “80 percent” or “unfinished” receivers.* Receivers are the central frame of a firearm onto which all the other components are connected.
 “Unfinished” simply means it lacks a few cavities and holes.
 But legally, that makes all the difference.
 Under both federal and California law, an unfinished receiver is just an elaborately shaped piece of metal.
 Under a law passed in 2016, Californians with home-finished receivers were given until January 1st of 2019 to register their gun with the state.
 It’s not clear how widespread compliance has been.

 Still, plenty of lawmakers are worried about the spread of unidentifiable “ghost guns.”
 In 2017, a man with two home-built semi-automatic rifles killed five people and shot up an Elementary School in Tehama County.
+This summer, a man killed a highway patrol officer in Riverside County with a home-assembled AR-15-style rifle.
 Last year, a proposal to designate unfinished receivers as legal “firearms” passed both the Assembly and Senate, but was vetoed by Gov. Jerry Brown.

 “By defining certain metal components as a firearm because they could ultimately be made into a homemade weapon, this bill could trigger potential application of myriad and serious criminal penalties,” Brown wrote in his veto message.